Nintendo 64

-Development began in 1993 in partnership with Silicon Graphics, using the codename Project Reality, then a test model and arcade platform called Ultra 64.
-The final design was named after its 64-bit CPU, which aided in the console's 3D capabilities.
-Its design was mostly complete by mid-1995 and launch was delayed until 1996 for the completion of the launch games Super Mario 64, Pilotwings 64, and Saikyō Habu Shōgi (exclusive to Japan).
-The charcoal-gray console was followed by a series of color variants.
-Some games require the Expansion Pak accessory to increase system RAM from 4MB to 8MB, for improved graphics and functionality.
-The console mainly supports saved game storage either onboard cartridges or on the Controller Pak accessory.
-The 64DD peripheral drive hosts both exclusive games and expansion content for cartridges, with many further accessories plus the defunct Internet service Randnet, but it was a commercial failure and was released only in Japan.
+Development of the N64 began in 1993 in collaboration with Silicon Graphics, initially codenamed Project Reality and later tested as the Ultra 64 arcade platform.
+The console was named for its 64-bit CPU.
+Although its design was largely finalized by mid-1995, the console’s release was delayed until 1996 to allow for the completion of the console's launch titles, Super Mario 64, Pilotwings 64, and the Japan-exclusive Saikyō Habu Shōgi.

-Time named it Machine of the Year in 1996, and in 2011, IGN named it the ninth-greatest video game console of all time.
+The N64’s original charcoal-gray console was later joined by several color variants.
+Certain games required the Expansion Pak to boost system RAM from 4 to 8 MB, improving both graphics and gameplay functionality.
+The console supported saved game storage either on cartridges or the optional Controller Pak accessory.
+The 64DD magnetic disc peripheral offered additional storage for game content and enabled the Randnet online service.
+However, due to a delayed launch, the 64DD was a commercial failure and was released exclusively in Japan.

-The Nintendo 64 was discontinued in 2002 following the 2001 launch of its successor, the GameCube.
-The Nintendo 64 was critically acclaimed and remains one of the most recognized video game consoles.
+In 1996, Time magazine named the N64 its Machine of the Year, and in 2011, IGN ranked it as the ninth-greatest video game console of all time.
+Though the N64 sold over 32 million units globally, it was ultimately discontinued worldwide on April 30, 2002 following the release of its successor, the GameCube.
+While it was critically acclaimed, the N64 faced commercial challenges; its sales lagged behind the PlayStation, and underperformed in both Japan and Europe, despite strong performance in the United States.

 History

 Background

-Following the video game crash of 1983, Nintendo led the industry with its first home game console, the Famicom, originally released in Japan in 1983 and later released internationally as the Nintendo Entertainment System (NES) beginning in 1985.
-Though the NES and its successor, the Super Nintendo Entertainment System (SNES), were commercially successful, sales for the SNES decreased as a result of the Japanese recession.
-Competition from emerging rival Sega's 32-bit Saturn console over Nintendo's 16-bit SNES emphasized Nintendo's need to develop improved SNES hardware or risk losing market dominance to its competitors.
-The Atari 5200, 7800, Lynx, and Jaguar also competed with Nintendo during this time.
+Following the video game crash of 1983, Nintendo revitalized the industry with the release of its second home console, the Family Computer (Famicom), launched in Japan in 1983 and later introduced internationally as the Nintendo Entertainment System (NES) in 1985.
+Both the NES and its successor, the Super Nintendo Entertainment System (SNES), achieved significant commercial success.
+However, SNES sales declined during the Japanese economic recession.
+At the same time, competition intensified with the arrival of the Sega Saturn, a 32-bit console, which outpaced the aging 16-bit SNES and highlighted the urgency for Nintendo to upgrade its hardware or risk losing market share.
+Additional competition came from Atari's 5200, 7800, Lynx, and Jaguar systems.

-Nintendo sought to enhance the SNES with a proposed CD-ROM peripheral, to be developed by outsourcing media companies.
-Contracts with CD-ROM technology pioneers Philips and Sony failed after some hardware prototypes, and no games from them or other interested third parties.
-Philips used the software portion of its license by releasing original Mario and Zelda games on its competing CD-i console, and Sony salvaged its internal progress to develop the PlayStation.
-Nintendo's third-party developers protested its strict licensing policies.
+In an effort to extend the SNES’s lifespan, Nintendo explored the development of a CD-ROM peripheral through partnerships with CD-ROM technology pioneers Philips and Sony.
+Despite the creation of early hardware prototypes, both collaborations ultimately collapsed, and no games were released by Nintendo or its third-party partners.
+Philips retained limited licensing rights and used them to release original Mario and Legend of Zelda games on its competing CD-i device.
+Meanwhile, Sony leveraged its progress to develop what would become the PlayStation console.
+During this period, third-party developers also expressed growing dissatisfaction with Nintendo’s strict licensing policies.